ARM-software/abi-aa/bsabi32/bsabi32.rst

 The C library ABI specifies:

-* A binary interface to the C89 run-time library that allows a C-library-using function built by one tool chain to use the C library implementation provided by another.
+* A binary interface to the C89 run-time library that allows a C-library-using function built by one toolchain to use the C library implementation provided by another.

-* Constraints on language library headers necessary to allow tool chain X to use its own headers, or tool chain Y’s headers, when building an object that must interface to tool chain Y's run-time library.
+* Constraints on language library headers necessary to allow toolchain X to use its own headers, or toolchain Y’s headers, when building an object that must interface to toolchain Y's run-time library.

 Compliance with this specification is a header-by-header **quality of implementation** issue.
 Compliance is not required in order to claim